openxthinking/bullet-docs/docs/snippets.md

 ## Custom headers
-Change the look of you Header with these snippets.
+Change the look of your Header with these snippets.

 1. From Shopify admin, go to `Online Store → Themes`
 1. Click `Customize`